 Hispanic Heritage Month books for Children

-Carmella Full of Wishes, by Matt de la Peña
+by Matt de la Peña and Christian Robinson

 I am a superfan of Matt de la Peña‘s writing, not only because his work is lyrically stunning, but because he respects young readers by tackling hard issues head on, albeit with whimsy and care.
-His picture book for young readers, Carmela Full of Wishes, is no exception.
+His picture book for young readers, Carmela Full of Wishes, is no exception and is a terrific children’s book for Hispanic Heritage Month.
 Here he’s paired up again with the brilliant illustrator Christian Robinson to create a moving and meaningful tribute to dreamers.
 Read this book.
 I say that emphatically!

 I must admit that Dreamers, by award-winning author and illustrator Yuyi Morales, is a staggering read.
 It is based on the author’s own experience coming to the US from Mexico with her infant son, the type of story that’s been on the news so much lately.
 Even though Morales left behind everything she owned, she still brought so much with her — what an extraordinary lesson for kids.
 I love that this book honors the dream and the contribution that immigrants like Morales bring to America, and I, for one, am so glad she’s here.
 (A Spanish-language edition is also available.)

 This charming retelling of the classic fairytale, La Princesa and the Pea by Susan Middleton Elya and Juana Martinez-Neal, reimagines the story as set in Peru.
-The illustrations are mesmerizing, with a folksy charm that won them the 2018 Pura Belpré Medal for outstanding illustration in a children’s book celebrating the Latino cultural experience.
-For an introduction to Latino culture (which largely comprises Hispanic culture) plus some basic Spanish vocabulary, this is a great gateway book for early readers.
+The illustrations are mesmerizing, with a folksy charm that won Martinez-Neal the 2018 Pura Belpré Medal for outstanding illustration in a children’s book celebrating the Latino cultural experience.
+For an introduction to Latino culture (which largely comprises Hispanic culture) plus some basic Spanish vocabulary for Hispanic Heritage Month, this is a great picture book for early readers.

 As one of the most notable Hispanic women that our kids learn about, it’s not surprising that there’s an abundance of children’s books about Frida Kahlo.
 In fact, I have multiple biographies an anthologies that include her on my own shelves.
 But the award-winning 2017 book Frida Kahlo and her Animalitos, by Monica Brown and John Parra begs to be included.
 This story sheds light on Frida’s beloved — and unusual — pets, including a monkey, parrot, fawn and even an eagle.
 For animal-loving kids, this is a terrific read.

-Typically, the chupacabra is a fairly terrifying legend.
-Just Google images of the chupacabra (without your kids nearby) and you’ll see what I mean.
+Typically, the chupacabra legend is a fairly terrifying one; just Google images of the chupacabra (without your kids nearby) and you’ll see what I mean.
 But don’t fear the title The Chupacabra Ate the Candleabra by Marc Tyler Nobleman and Ana Aranda!
-It serves up a silly, zany twist on the classic Mexican legend to introduce kids to another aspect of Hispanic lore, and kids will just love it.
+It serves up a silly, zany twist on the classic Mexican legend to introduce kids to another aspect of Hispanic lore during Hispanic Heritage Month, and kids will just love it.

 Hispanic Heritage Month books for YA Readers